skoczen/polytester/README.md

 - [Python Nose](https://nose.readthedocs.org/en/latest/)
 - [Salad](https://github.com/salad/salad)

-But again, for extra clarity - if your test runner returns normal output codes, you can just use it, and it'll Just Work.
+But again, for extra clarity - if your test runner returns normal output codes, you can just drop it in and it'll work great.

 # Command-line options